6.1 Final Project (Biorefinery Project)

 Once you have determined a biomass, choose a location based on previous information.
-Discuss reasons for choice of biomass, location, and desired products for production.
-Include a map of the area you want to grow and market your product.
-Figure 6.1 is a map of the suburbs just north of Dallas TX, where I was living during middle and high school and where my younger brother now lives.
-I have put a box around an area where there is land that is farmed.
+Discuss your reasons for the choice of biomass, location, and desired products for production.
+Include a map of the area where you want to grow and market your product.
 You need to be aware of whether or not the biomass you choose can grow in the climate of the area you choose.

-You will be choosing a method to convert your biomass into fuels.
+You will be choosing a method with which to convert your biomass into fuels.
 You are expected to include a schematic of the process units and a description of each process that will be necessary to do the biomass conversion; you should include what each process does and a little about the chemistry of each.
 Show the major chemical reactions that will take place in the process.
-If you need help with this, come and discuss it with me if you are on campus, or e-mail me and we can discuss how to do this.
-Figures 6.2a and 6.2b show a process diagram and a chemical reaction so you have an idea of what to expect.
+Figures 6.1 and 6.2 show a process diagram and a chemical reaction so you have an idea of what I expect.